 The gym is owned by Katalin Ogren, the owner of The Parisi Speed School of Chicago.
-Katalin is a well-trained martial artist with a great experience.
-She had been practicing martial arts for more than 38+ years and has given 25+ years of her life in the fitness industry.
-As an expert in the sport, she was awarded for playing 3 roles in a very famous video game, mortal combat 2.
+Katalin is a well-trained martial artist with great experience.
+She has been practicing martial arts for more than 38+ years and has spent 25+ years of her life in the fitness industry.
+As an expert in the sport, she was awarded for playing 3 roles in a very famous video game, Mortal Combat 2.

 The gym’s main role is to teach its clients strength, self-defense, fitness, flexibility, and speed.
 The gym trainers are very disciplined, focused, decisive, and kind and specialize in Boxing and Muay Thai.

 Northside MMA and Boxing Gym Chicago is the best boxing club in the city-owned by Richard Garnica, the founder and head coach of the club.
 The boxing club was established in 2017 and is located at 1310 Sherman Ave, Evanston, 1L 60201.

 Richard Garnica is a well-known and respected professional boxing coach throughout the greater Chicago land area.
 The gym focuses more on making its clients love the game and preparing them to compete against the best.

 The gym trainers are highly trained with ring fighting experience, and they also specialize in Boxing, MMA, Brazilian Jiu-Jitsu, and Strength and Conditioning.

 Boxing is a lot more than a sport to be played in a competition.
 This sport helps the player gain physical and mental fitness.
 It teaches discipline, and positive and productive skills to divert oneself from violence and is very helpful in self-defence.